 Sasuke wasn't coming back.

 A sob caught in is throat, and he felt all his hope drain out of him; like water slipping through grasped fingers.
 He would never become Hokage.
 Heck, he never even reached Chunin.
-The villagers still hated him and he would be remembered forever as the nuisance of the Hidden Leaf.
-Even Sakura would probably look back on the memory of him with distaste and could he really blame her?
+The villagers still hated him, and he would be remembered forever as the nuisance of the Hidden Leaf.
+Even Sakura would probably look back on the memory of him with distaste.
+Could he really blame her?

 A wave crested, crashing into Naruto's defenseless body.
 For a moment he was completely submerged, surrounded by frigid cold.
 His back hit the bottom of the river and jagged stones stabbed into his flesh, ripping at his skin.
 He screamed in pain and the air left his lungs in the form of bubbles dancing to the surface.
-Finally, he bobbed back to the surface, the pain so great it was all he could do to stay conscious.
+Finally, he bobbed back to the surface.
+The pain was so great it was all he could do to stay conscious.

 "Naruto..."
 It was Sasuke's voice.
 It sounded almost reverent, regretful.